If you aren’t getting any attention from your resume you may well be thinking,”What’s wrong with my resume?”

 Over the past 20 years of coaching over 8,000 clients who have gone through one, or more career transitions, I’ve only come across two resumes that didn’t need at least a little work to make them stronger!

 So you’re looking for a job.
 I expect you’re using all the job search methods available including working with recruiters, making applications for advertised roles, networking and targeting companies directly.

-For all that you need a resume – a soft copy for emailed applications and to attach to an application through a job search portal such as www.seek.com.au or www.jobsdb.com and a hard copy to produce when chatting over a coffee during a networking meeting, or the content of your resume readily available to include in your LinkedIn profile so your online presence works for you.
+You need a resume – a soft copy for emailed applications and to attach to an application through a job search portal such as www.seek.com.au or www.jobsdb.com and a hard copy to produce when chatting over a coffee during a networking meeting.